 Cardio can be a real drag when you’re just running on the spot all the time.
 Maybe it’s time to explore the benefits of jumping jacks.
 Work your body in a different way to reap the benefits of this exercise.
 You can even lose weight in the process.

 What Exactly Are Jumping Jacks?

 Jumping jacks are a cardio-based full-body workout that you can do almost anywhere.
 The best part of jumping jacks is that you don’t need any equipment at all.
 Just bring your body for this exercise and start jumping.

 Plyometrics are a combination of resistance training and aerobic exercises that work your heart, lungs, and muscles all at the same time.
 We all know that leads to weight loss and other health benefits.

 Great Warm-Up Exercise

 Did you know that serotonin is released when you workout?
 Serotonin is a surefire way to lower stress.

 Adrenalin is also released – giving you a rush of excitement.
 These two hormones together create a good recipe for happiness and lower rates of stress.
 This is one of the excellent benefits of jumping jacks.
 We all need to lower our stress levels.

 Aid’s Weight Loss

-Weight loss in the simplest terms is calories in vs. calories out, so if you burn more calories through activity than what you consume, you will start to lose weight.
+Weight loss in the simplest terms is calories in vs. calories out, so if you burn more through activity than what you consume, you will start to lose weight.

-Easy To Do And Costs Nothing
+Jumping Jacks are Easy To Do And Cost Nothing

 Jumping jacks require no equipment and little instruction.
 They can be done by anybody and everybody, regardless of exercise level or ability.

 Doing an intense bout of cardio exercises will help you shed fat, making it easier to see the muscles you gained.
 Your body and health will thank you.

-Great Bone Builder
+Great Bone Builder Exercises

 Not only do our muscles get a good workout, but so do our bones.
 Small jumping motions make our bones bend slightly, which forces new cells to develop.
 This will improve bone density.

 Improves Stamina And Stability